 Please review our guide to dining with food allergies on campus.

 Bates Dining Hall now has a separate Gluten Sensitive Room specifically for students with celiac disease and non-celiac gluten sensitivity.
 Students must request access to the Gluten Sensitive Room and attend a training session with our registered dietitian before being granted access to use the room.
 Please submit the Access Request Form and our dietitian will follow up with you within one business day.

 If you have special dietary needs, food allergies, or religious dietary requirements, we encourage you to arrange a private consultation with the Wellesley Fresh Dietitian at email@example.com for individualized support.

 The gluten sensitive (GS) label indicates that the food item contains no major gluten ingredients such as wheat, barley, or rye.
 Incidental gluten may still be present in GS labeled foods.
 Please see a Guide to Dining with Food Allergies at Wellesley College by clicking here for additional information about gluten sensitive dining on campus.

 Food Allergy Disclaimer

-4. All students with Celiac Disease or gluten related allergies must meet with the dietitian and the Chef Manager in the dining facilities most frequently visited.
+1. The student should contact the Wellesley Fresh Dietitian at firstname.lastname@example.org prior to arrival on campus.
+All students with celiac disease or non-celiac gluten sensitivity must meet with the dietitian and the Chef Manager in the dining facilities most frequently visited.

-The contents of this Website, such as text, graphics, images, and other materials are for informational purposes only.
+The contents of this website, such as text, graphics, images, and other materials are for informational purposes only.
 The content is not to be substituted for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified heath provider with any questions you may have regarding a medical condition.
 You are encouraged to confirm all health and nutrition-related information contained herein with other sources.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+Never disregard professional medical advice or delay in seeking it because of information you have read on this website.